clw0n/n-back/README.md

 To install the game, simply clone the repository in the terminal with : __git clone https://github.com/clw0n/n-back__ and run __'python3 n-back.py'__

-To create the log folder, thus enabling statistics, simply run the log.py script in your terminal with __'python3 log.py'__, this will create a log folder in the previously cloned directory.

-In order to view your progress, run the 'stats' script in the terminal with __'python3 stats.py'__
+To create the log folder, thus enabling statistics, simply run the stats.py script in your terminal with __'python3 stats.py'__, this will create a log folder in the previously cloned directory.
+In order to display statistics, the script requires a few days worth of games.

 Note : project not finished, Implementing soon (by order):
   - __Fixing all bugs__ (game never stops), making a function for a better visual expression on the terminal, making so that you don't have to press a +       ENTER to match with the correct position
   - The __non-visual timer__
   - __Dual__ (adding sound), __Tri__ (adding colors), __Quad__ (adding figures)
-  - The __log function__ in n-back.py with the __date, time spent, games played with their respective accuracy, level increased, end date__ (making sure       not to create unnecessary logs, possibly with a dictionnary)
+  - The __log function__ in n-back.py with the __date, time spent, games played with their respective accuracy, level increased, end date__ (making sure       not to create unnecessary logs, possibly with a dictionnary) (database)
   - The stats.py script, scraping the data from the log system with a __graphical user interface for the statistics graph__ (disregarding pre-existing         scraped data to not loop through the entire log folder)
   - __The graphical user interface__ for the n-back app, using the pre-existing algorithm which will consist of a welcome screen with "PLAY" -> Single,         Dual,Tri, Quad, Penta.
 "SETTINGS" to change visual parameters, sound parameters, etc. "STATS" which already exists and "USER" to change and create new users. (only need for a well designed front-end and creating parameters for the front-end.)